xubiaopeng/PRASD/README.md

 # PRASD
 This is a program for protein reconstruction using ASD/scaledASD algorithm (PRASD) from NOESY distance.
 The input is the NMR NOESY distance data, and  output is the protein structure from pure geometrical restraints.
-For the EM-procedure protocal we refere to the folder "EM-procedure".
+For the EM-procedure protocal and XPLOR water refinement, we refere to the folder "EM-procedure" and "Xplor-wrefine".
 The source code (in MATLAB ) is in the zip file "source_code.zip".
 For users who have MATLAB, just call the function "Compile_mex_files" and "PRASD" sequentially in matlab.

 The standalone installations and usages of PRASD (No need to install MATLAB) for different platforms are as follows: